-Fertility counselling provides an opportunity to discuss any concerns, thoughts or feelings you may have about the possibility that you may need fertility treatment to be able to father a child or even the possibility that you may not be able to become a father.
+Fertility counselling provides an opportunity to discuss any concerns, thoughts or feelings you may have about the possibility that you may not be able to become a father.

 This is a specialised field of counselling and we have partnered with Oxford Fertility Unit to provide this service.
 They can offer sessions face-to-face, by telephone and video calling.
-You can choose to be referred for this at the time of banking sperm or at any time afterwards.
+You can choose to be referred for this at the time of storing sperm or at any time afterwards.

-This would be separate to any information or support you get about sperm banking from the other staff involved in your care.
+This would be separate to any information or support you receive about sperm storage from the other staff involved in your care.

-It would also be separate to any psychological support you require for your cancer diagnosis.
+It would also be separate to any psychological support you may receive relating to your cancer diagnosis.